laithajjan/ENGO500-G4/readme.md

 Data from facilities with NCG co-injection at SAGD sites are used to train the machine learning model.
 The model predicts values for similar sites, enabling cost-benefit analysis of NCG co-injection implementation.
 The model's quality is validated using the RMSE value and cross-validation.

+## Results

+### Model Performance

+The RandomForestRegressor model was used for predicting steam injection requirements.
+The model achieved a train score of 0.801 and a test score of 0.784.
+Cross-validation scores ranged from 0.630 to 0.760, indicating reasonable consistency across different subsets of the training data.
+The model's root mean squared error (RMSE) was 0.414, and the normalized root mean squared error (NRMSE) was 0.077.

+### Feature Importance

+Feature importance analysis revealed that all features contributed to the model's predictive ability, with 'CalDlyOil(m3/d)' having the highest importance.
+The other features, such as 'NCG/steam', 'PrdHours(hr)', 'NbrofWells', and 'InjHours(hr)', also played significant roles in determining steam requirements.

+### Partial Dependence of SOR on NCG/Steam

+The partial dependence plot showed a clear relationship between the steam-to-oil ratio and the NCG-to-steam ratio.
+As the NCG/steam ratio increased, the steam-to-oil ratio decreased, indicating the effectiveness of NCG co-injection in reducing steam consumption and its associated environmental and economic impacts.

+### Steam Injection Savings

+The model was applied to various SAGD sites, estimating the potential savings in steam injection with the implementation of NCG co-injection.
+Results showed significant potential savings, ranging from 29% to 38% for different sites.
+This demonstrates the potential benefits of NCG co-injection for reducing the environmental and economic impacts of SAGD operations.

+## Conclusion

+The developed machine learning regression model successfully analyzed the impact of NCG co-injection on steam-to-oil ratios in SAGD operations.
+The model showed the potential for significant savings in steam injection, leading to reduced energy consumption and environmental impact.
+This information can help oil companies make informed decisions about implementing NCG co-injection in their SAGD operations.